coinflex-exchange/v2/source/includes/_v2_restapi.md

 Place orders.

 <aside class="notice">
-You can place up to 8 orders at a time by default in REST API
+You can place up to 8 orders at a time in REST API
 </aside>

 Request Parameters | Type | Required | Description |